amitmahida92/ng4-loading-spinner/README.md

     npm i ng4-loading-spinner --save

 ## Description

-    Custom loading spinner for Angular 2/4.
 	You can override the css for your customized spinner.

 ## Usage